Differences in the LED light Between hygger 978 and 999

 Hygger 999 aquarium light

 The WRGB lamp beads are applied to the 999 LED aquarium light.
 And it possesses a color rending index of 89.
 To avoid splashing or accidentally falling into the water, the light is fully sealed.
 Besides that, to promote the effectiveness of heat transfer, 999 light is made of a 1.2 mm aluminum alloy metal shell.
 In addition, the light has a wired controller with an LCD monitor, which enables you to check detailed information, including current time, current mode, start and end time of running, current light color, and brightness.
-While there are six setting buttons for you to set the working mode quickly.
+There are six setting buttons for you to set the working mode quickly.

 Differences in Watt, Lumen, diodes, and spectrum